 - The pruner will cut branches up to one-and-a-quarter inches in diameter.

-- The bypass pruner design means a clean cut, the kind professionals recommend.
-Anvil pruners bruise wood and can leave the tree open to infection.
+- The bypass pruner design means a clean cut, the kind that professionals recommend for younger or delicate stems.

-- Sturdy construction prevents the blade from separating.
+- Sturdy construction reduces the problem of the blades separating.

 - The 15-inch saw blade can tackle big branches of five or six inches across.